The Best Thanksgiving Stuffing

 What breads can I use to make the dried bread cubes for the best Thanksgiving stuffing?

-I usually buy store-bought dried bread cubes to simply make the stuffing.
-I used to make my own dried bread cubes when my daughters were younger.
-Now, I’m all about simplifying!
+I usually buy store-bought dried bread cubes to make the stuffing/dressing.
+I used to make my own when my daughters were younger, but now I’m all about simplifying!

-If you’re interested in making your own bread cubes, I recommend using French bread or sourdough bread.
-I know that many Southerners use cornbread in their stuffing and call it cornbread dressing.
-I’ve never tried that though.
+If you want to make bread cubes, I recommend using French or sourdough bread.
+Many Southerners use cornbread in their stuffing and call it cornbread dressing, but I’ve never tried that.

-It’s actually really simple to make your own bread cubes for stuffing.
-Start by cutting up the loaf of bread that you have chosen into the desirable size of cubes.
-Spread the bread cubes out in a single layer on a rimmed baking sheet.
+It’s really simple to make your bread cubes for stuffing.
+Start by cutting up the loaf of bread you have chosen into the desired size of cubes.
+Spread the bread cubes in a single layer on a rimmed baking sheet.

 Then, leave it on your counter and allow it to dry at room temperature for a couple of days.
-If you’re short on time, you can bake the bread cubes at 225 degrees for about 30 minutes, or until the bread has dried out to the texture you like.
+If you’re short on time, you can bake the bread cubes at 225 degrees for about 30 minutes or until the bread has dried to the texture you like.

-This stuffing shouldn’t have too many calories as you try to enjoy all the foods generally prepared during this holiday.
-When you add some turkey to the meal you’ll for sure get the protein you need.
+This stuffing shouldn’t have too many calories, as you try to enjoy all the foods generally prepared during this holiday.
+Adding some turkey to the meal will provide the protein you need.

-What dried or fresh herbs can I use to make the best Thanksgiving stuffing?
+What dried or fresh herbs can I use for the best Thanksgiving stuffing/dressing?

-I really, really love the flavor of the rubbed sage!
-The smell and taste are unbelievable in this homemade stuffing recipe!
-Some cooks will add extra black pepper to their recipe for a unique flavor option.
+I love the flavor of the rubbed sage, which smells and tastes unbelievable in this homemade stuffing recipe.
+Some cooks add extra black pepper for a unique flavor option.

-If you’re interested in trying a different herb or variation, I would recommend thyme, rosemary, or fresh parsley.
-Another unique addition some people like is to put some sausage in this stuffing.
-I’d cook it first just to make sure it’s properly cooked through.
-Eggs are sometimes added too.
+If you want to try a different herb or variation, I recommend thyme, rosemary, or fresh parsley.
+Another unique addition some people like is to put sausage in this stuffing.
+I’d cook it first to ensure it’s properly cooked through.
+Eggs are sometimes added, too.
 Just stir in cooked eggs as you add the various ingredients together.

 What pairs well with Thanksgiving stuffing?